WilsonBillkia/bane/README.md

 ## Removed
 * DoD STiG hardening scripts.
+* Vagrant pipeline

 ## Disclaimer
 The author is a consultant with some Chainlink holdings.
 I'm not responsible for anything you do with this, etc.

 ## A Word on Risk Management
 This is not a substitute for a risk assessment.
 The build guide is based on a free, unqualified understanding of the threats and risks operating with blockchain data and networks.
-Any enterprise using Bane should benefit from being risk managed on its own merits.
+Any enterprise using Bane should be risk managed on its own merits.

 ## Requirements on Host:
 * Tested on Ansible 2.9.19